sdpetrides/t5x-train-and-test/README.md

 | xl | 7950* | 249 | 0.000 | 5.442 |
 | xxl | NA | NA | NA | NA |

+As the model size increases, the evaluation time on CPU and GPU increases.
+Further, the performance generally improves each time, with some exceptions.
+Still, without fine-tuning the performance is not near SOTA.

-### Finetuning
+### Fine-tuning

-Finetune the Large model on various tasks.
+We performed fine-tuning on the Large model on both tasks.
+For each, we trained for 5000 steps and evaluated performance at each 1000 steps.
+After fine-tuning, the performance moves closer to SOTA performance.

 #### CNN/Daily Mail abstractive summarization